Frequently Asked Questions

 The SOS categories of 2 (Bounded Locality) and 3 (Rural Balance) are regarded as Rural

-For more information please refer to the online ABS publication: Australian Statistical Geography Standard (ASGS): Volume 4 - Significant Urban Areas, Urban Centres and Localities, Section of State (cat. no. 1270.0.55.004).
+For more information please refer to the online ABS publication: Australian Statistical Geography Standard (ASGS) Edition 3: Significant Urban Areas, Urban Centres and Localities, Section of State

 What is the purpose of the Remoteness Structure?

-For more information please refer to the online ABS publication: Australian Statistical Geography Standard (ASGS): Volume 5 - Remoteness Structure (cat. no. 1270.0.55.005).
+For more information, please refer to the ABS publication: Australian Statistical Geography Standard (ASGS) Edition 3 - Remoteness Structure

 What is the difference between Postcodes and Postal Areas?